bjackman/git-brisect/README.md

    backtraces.
 Also the multithreading has no way to propagate unexpected errors back to the main thread so it's probably possible to make this thing hang.
- - Want a way to spin up a pipe that can be passed in to `make`'s `--jobserver-fd` thing.
- - I think the test coverage of the actual algorithm is pretty good.
+ - Want a way to spin up a pipe that can be passed in to `make`'s `--jobserver-fd` thing.  - I think the test coverage of the actual algorithm is pretty good (I used [Hypothesis](https://hypothesis.readthedocs.io).
 But not for the end-to-end logic, like it's probably possible to confuse this thing with invalid inputs.
 Also the test code is quite a mess, but whatever.
  - There's some dead code in there for an incomplete `--test-every-commit` feature, I think I will probably still want to add that at some point.